 Introduction: The Scenario When Debt Collectors Lie About What You Pay

-This piece explains thoroughly what steps to follow if a debt collector approaches you with false information or misleads you in some way.
-It shows how to efficiently challenge their assertions and identifies several of the laws designed to prevent their unfair treatment of customers.
+This piece explains the steps to follow if a debt collector misleads you.
+It shows how to challenge their assertions efficiently.
+Finally, it identifies several laws designed to prevent the unfair treatment of customers.

 1. Understanding of the Misrepresentation in Debt Collection